 One of our favorite maxims is, “If the Head and the Heart Aren’t Engaged, the Hands Won’t Follow.”
-Often times training is intended not only to train, but to serve as change management as well.
-This doesn’t work!
+Training is often part of a larger change management initiative.
 If the learners don’t know why they’re taking the training, and/or they don’t believe they need it, they will never change behavior, no matter how good the content is.

 6. What behavior changes are required for the project to be successful?

 Far too often, training groups are satisfied with knowing if:

 - Learners liked the training

 Having warm feelings about the the training and understanding the content is all well and good, but if the learners don’t apply what they learned and change their behavior, what’s the point?

 7. How important is tracking and reporting for this program?
 How do you currently track and report learning engagements?

 Continuing down the path of understanding the business needs and intended behavior changes, it’s important to know how the client plans to measure the outcomes.
 What kind of assessments do they use?
 Do they have an LMS for tracking online learning?
 In order to prove the value of the program, you need to measure its impact, early and often.

 8. What tools do you currently leverage for training and content management (rapid authoring tools, LMSs, CMSs, etc.)?